Self Developing District Model (SDDP)*

 The CHOICE Leadership Model of Development is a five-step, cyclical process that rural communities learn to use as an impetus for change and a method for achieving ongoing community-wide progress.
 Beginning with stages of self-assessment and organization, the model walks villagers through action planning and project execution to structured evaluation and the celebration of a job well done.
 Ultimately, the model leads villages within a given area to collaborate as a district, linking their efforts in common governance and economic development, more quickly and effectively reducing poverty and increasing quality of life.

-Our Leadership Model of Development is holistic and integrates five core areas: economic development, health, education, environment and culture preservation.
+Our Leadership Model of Development is holistic and integrates six core areas: economic development, health, education, environment, gender equality, and cultural preservation.
 Projects are a vehicle used to organize communities and mobilize resources to create lasting change and a solid foundation on their path towards self-reliance.

 Step One: Qualifying the Village